-I’ve include some of the bridals in this post.
-You can also see the bridals video that I prepared for Jaimey of her favorite shots.
-I hope this provides you with some inspiration for your bridals and the creativity you can put into a photoshoot to make it your own.
+Check out the bridals video that I prepared for Jaimey of her favorite shots.
+I hope these give you some inspiration for your bridals and show the creativity you can put into a photo shoot to make it your own.
 Enjoy!